Grandkids keeps the heart young

 Why plan a multigenerational trip?

 A multigenerational trip is about family and experiencing a new destination with your loved ones, prioritizing your time together.
-They are a great way to bond as a family and create memories for years to come.
+They are a great way to bond as a family and create memories that will last for years to come.

 “I think it is a great way to build lifelong memories and create a shared experience in a time when there can be so many other distractions,” Cochrane says.